jtaub/aws-lambda-kotlin-libs/README.md

 ## Design Goals

-Using Kotlin on AWS Lambda is pretty easy via the JAVA runtime, and for the most part, the Java libraries play very will with Kotlin.
+Using Kotlin on AWS Lambda is pretty easy via the JAVA runtime, and for the most part, the Java libraries play very well with Kotlin.
 There are a couple of pain points though, which this project aims to address.